jwalton/rust-book-abridged/docs/ch20/ch20-03-graceful-shutdown.md

     // --snip--
 ```

 Now our server will shut down after two requests.
+Not exactly something we'd want to do in production, but it will prove our shutdown code is working here.

 ## Next Steps